IBM/watson-voice-bot/README.md

 <!--Add a section that explains to the reader what typical output looks like, include screenshots -->

 # Sample output

+Follow the script under ScriptForVoiceBOT.docx for best results.
+Alternatively you can configure your own dialog under Watson Assistant.

 ![](/doc/source/images/sample_output.png)